anwesha15/anwesha15.github.io/_pages/about.md

 ---

 <p style="font-family:Times New Roman; font-size: 0.94em;">
-I am currently a CS researcher at the <a href="https://cs.uchicago.edu/">CS</a> department, UChicago, IL. <br> My general research interests are in reliability and performance of systems (broadly construed), at the intersection of Systems and AI/ML.<br>
+I have been a CS researcher at the <a href="https://cs.uchicago.edu/">CS</a> department, UChicago, IL. <br> My general research interests are in reliability and performance of systems (broadly construed), at the intersection of Systems and AI/ML.<br>
-My current focus areas relate to hardware reliability and application performance modeling on diverse architectures and computing systems.
+My focus areas relate to hardware reliability and application performance modeling on diverse architectures and computing systems.

 <br><br>
 Prior to UChicago, I was a CS post-doc at Stanford University,